#STUDENTVOTE STARTER PACK

 Get up to speed on the latest research and most innovative college student voting initiatives!

-- IDHE’s Election Imperatives Reports – Drawn from research of highly politically engaged institutions, this report offers researched-backed recommendations to increase student voting and to improve campus conditions for political learning, discourse, and agency during election seasons and beyond.
+IDHE’s Election Imperatives Reports – Drawn from research of highly politically engaged institutions, this report from Tufts University’s Institute for Democracy & Higher Education offers researched-backed recommendations to increase student voting and to improve campus conditions for political learning, discourse, and agency during election seasons and beyond.

 Find out more about the barriers that student voters face and how to expand voting access.

-- The +1 the Polls initiative provides direct support to campus partners seeking to place a polling location on their campus.
+The Voting Early is Easier initiative provides direct support to campus partners seeking to place a polling location on their campus.

 Consider becoming an official SLSV Coalition Partner and connect directly with local leaders!